AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 Next to most news stories are <a href="https://theawl.com/a-complete-taxonomy-of-internet-chum-de0b7a070a2d#.2e7umo5mn">the chumboxes</a>, those lists of sponsored links, "recommended" by robots. <a href=" http://changeadvertising.org/the-clickbait-report/">ChangeAdvertising.org</a> estimated "only 46 percent went to what appeared to be legitimate advertisers," while 30 percent linked to clickbait and fake-news sites.

-Then below all that bait sits a steaming pile of partisan bickering labeled Comments.
+Then below all that bait sits the steaming pile of partisan bickering labeled Comments.
 For a dim view of humanity, read the comments under <a href="https://www.washingtonpost.com/news/education/wp/2017/01/06/i-hope-ive-made-you-proud-first-lady-michelle-obama-chokes-up-during-speech-to-educators/">this First Lady's speech</a>.

-How can publishers expect readers to believe their news is true and nonpartison when they surrounded their articles with false and inflammatory information (in the comments) and news-like headlines linked to fake and hyperpartisan sites (in the chumbox)?
+Why would readers believe an article is news and nonpartison when it's surrounded by news-like headlines linked to fake and hyperpartisan sites in the chumbox and by false, inflammatory information in the comments?

 <hr />
 *Notes:*